 The net present value (NPV) is the value of all future cash flows over the entire life of the capital investment discounted to the present.
 In this example, we will determine the NPV using three different discount rates – 10%, 15%, and 20%.
 This rate is often a company’s weighted average cost of capital (WACC), or the required rate of return investors expect to earn relative to the risk of the investment.

-In this example, the NPV of this capital investment would be $120,021 when the discount rate is 10%, $77,715 when discount rate is 15%, and $48,354 when discount rate is 20%.
-This tells us that when there is higher risk associated with a capital investment, investors expect to pay less today and expects a higher return in the future.
+In this example, the NPV of this capital investment would be $120,021 when the discount rate is 10%, $77,715 when the discount rate is 15%, and $48,354 when the discount rate is 20%.
+It tells us that when there is a higher risk associated with a capital investment, investors expect to pay less today and a higher return in the future.